voliveiro/biblioteca/README.md

 | Destroy      | /sessions     | DELETE    | End session |
 | Destroy      | /app/:bookID  | DELETE    | Delete book |

+### Further Development

+I would like to add three additional features
+- Manage user profile (e.g. change username, delete profile),
+- Improve the Book Schema to allow users to connect books to other relevant books (possibly by adding a field with an array of linked bookIDs)
+- Ability to search the catalogue